jonnonz1/nz-statute-book/acts/public/1991/driftnet-prohibition-act-1991.md

     (i) has on board any driftnet, or is otherwise equipped for driftnet fishing; or (ii) has within the preceding 3 months been engaged in driftnet fishing (whether within or outside New Zealand fisheries waters or the Convention Area); or
   (b) any foreign vessel is to be used to supply any food, fuel, or other goods and services acquired or to be acquired in New Zealand to any vessel engaged or to be engaged in driftnet fishing in New Zealand fisheries waters or the Convention Area,—
-(2) No vessel shall—unless the direction is withdrawn by the Director-General under subsection (3)(c).
+(2) No vessel shall—unless the direction is withdrawn by the Director-General under subsection (3)﻿(c).
   (a) enter the internal waters of New Zealand in contravention of any direction given under subsection (1); or (b) having entered the internal waters of New Zealand, fail in contravention of any direction given under subsection (1) to leave those waters as soon as is reasonably practicable,—
 (3) A direction under subsection (1)—
-  (a) shall be notified to the master or owner of the vessel in such manner as may be practicable in the circumstances:
-  (b) shall, if given otherwise than in writing, be recorded in writing and forwarded to the owner or master of the vessel as soon as is reasonably practicable; and
+  (a) shall be notified to the master or owner of the vessel in such manner as may be practicable in the circumstances; and (b) shall, if given otherwise than in writing, be recorded in writing and forwarded to the owner or master of the vessel as soon as is reasonably practicable; and
   (c) may at any time be withdrawn by the Director-General, upon being satisfied that the vessel is not engaged or to engage in driftnet fishing, or is not to supply vessels engaged or to engage in driftnet fishing in New Zealand fisheries waters or the Convention Area.
 (4) Nothing in this section shall prevent a vessel from entering or remaining in the internal waters of New Zealand for such period as is necessary for the purposes of obtaining such food, fuel, and other goods and services necessary to enable it to proceed safely and directly to a port outside New Zealand.